 With a few incredible leadership roles under her belt, Julia also partly credits her childhood experiences with Scientists in School to her major confidence boost in Grade 7.
 Once a quiet and reserved student, Julia blossomed into a confident leader when she was recruited to help run stations in Kindergarten and Grade 2 science workshops.
 The experience, which allowed Julia to help younger students learns about wind turbines and UV rays through hands-on play and discovery, sparked an interest in renewable energy resources for Julia.

 “It’s very important to engage children in science because they will grow up to be the next generation.
 These youth will need to be innovative and make discoveries in modern medicine, climate change and other fields.
 Without developing this passion early on, children may not be inspired to research and learn,” Julia says. “[Scientists in School] contributed to my passion for science and general skills like confidence and critical thinking.”

 Looking towards her undoubtedly bright future, Julia plans to learn as much as possible about the environmental industry, field work and research, and is exploring her career options.
 Later in her career, she also hopes to one day help inspire the next generation of children and youth—no matter what career path they take—as a teacher.

 Read more about Scientists in School’s impact on children and youth by visiting our Alumni page.
 Are you a Scientists in School participant alumni?
-Contact us at email@example.com to share your story!
+Contact us at email@example.com, or use the hashtag #SiSImpact on social media!